websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-bitbucket-repository.md

 ## Verifying Builds

-Pushed branches and pull requests should trigger builds that you can see or deploy from the _Builds_ tab in the DXP Cloud Console.
+Pushed branches and pull requests trigger builds that you can see or deploy from the _Builds_ tab in the DXP Cloud Console.
 After setting up integration with the Jenkins service, a good next step is to verify these builds, to ensure that the integration was successful.

 ### Verifying Builds from Pushed Branches